 In 1692, after Pierre de Rauzan’s death, his three sons shared the family holdings in Margaux.
 The Pauillac properties passed to his younger daughter Therese.
 This event eventually led to the creation of the Pichon Longueville Baron estate in Pauillac.

-The beginning of the 18th century sparked the division between Rauzan Segla and Rauzan Gassies.
-The second brother, known as Sieur de Gassies began making his wine separately from his two brothers.
-This practice continued for decades.
-Obviously, that caused too much friction.
-Eventually, the estates separated.
 By the end of the 18th century, the wines of Rauzan Segla had become famous all over the world.
 Thomas Jefferson, who went on to become the third President of the United States ordered 10 cases of Rauzan Segla after visiting Bordeaux in 1787.
-At that time Thomas Jefferson declared Rauzan Segla was truly at the top of the Second Growths.
+At that time, Thomas Jefferson declared Rauzan Segla was truly at the top of the Second Growths.

-After the frost of 1956, because of the heavy damage inflicted to the vines, much of the Left Bank vineyard for Chateau Rauzan Segla needed replanting.
-The fermentation vats demanding replacing as well.
-Due to the massive amount of money required to manage the estate, in 1960, the Melson family sold Rauzan Segla to a British shipping company, John Holt Ltd.
+After the frost of 1956, because of the heavy damage inflicted on the vines, much of the Left Bank vineyard for Chateau Rauzan Segla was devastated and needed replanting.
+The fermentation vats demanding replacement as well.

 Chateau Rauzan Segla, The Modern Era

 In 1983, Rauzan Segla hired Professor Emile Peynaud as their consulting oenologist.
-By 1986, after an extensive renovation, Chateau Rauzan Segla was once again a modern, state of the art winery with 20 new, stainless steel, fermentation vats and new, modernized cellars.
-Chateau Rauzan Segla benefited from these huge investments for a few years before encountering new financial issues.
-For Chateau Rauzan Segla, this was a good thing as the estate was sold by Brent Walker to the owners of Chanel, the Wertheimer brothers in April 1994.
+By 1986, after an extensive renovation, Chateau Rauzan Segla was once again a modern, state-of-the-art winery with 20 new, stainless steel, fermentation vats, and new, modernized cellars.

 Chateau Rauzan Segla, Vineyards, Terroir, Grapes, Winemaking